 If you have any questions about this Notice please contact us using the details in the “Contact us” section below.
 This Notice contains important information about your personal rights to privacy.
 Please read it carefully to understand how and why we use your personal information.

-Our partners are Booking.com, Expedia Group, Google, Skyscanner, Trip.com Group, Tripadvisor and Visa.
-We sometimes share personal information with them for the purposes set out in this Notice below, and they will sometimes share personal information with us where it is lawful and appropriate to do so.
+Our partners are Amadeus, Booking.com, Expedia Group, Google, Skyscanner, Travelport, Trip.com Group, Tripadvisor and Visa.
+At times we may share personal information with them for the purposes set out in this Notice below, and they will sometimes share personal information with us where it is lawful and appropriate to do so.

 For example, personal information that you give us by filling in forms on our website or communicating with us by letter.

 Your personal information may also be shared with us by third parties (see “Will we share your personal information?” below).
 To the extent we have not done so already, we will notify you when we receive personal information about you from them and tell you how and why we intend to use that personal information.